Yozzaxia1311/EntityLove/README.md

 local entity = class:extend()

 function entity:new(x, y)
-  system:conform(self) -- Will add everything needed by EntityLove!

-  -- Manipulate all the EntityLove bits to your liking! self.x = x self.y = y
-  system:setRectangleCollision(self, 32, 32) -- Spatial hashing is enable by default.
+  -- Manipulate all the EntityLove bits to your liking! self.position.x = x -- EntityLove uses `self.position` for collision and spatial hashing. self.position.y = y system:setRectangleCollision(self, 32, 32)
   system:addToGroup(self, "myGroup") -- Retrieve group table using `system.groups["groupName"]`.
                                      -- Entities will be removed from all groups when `system:remove(e)` is used. end